ProfSynapse/claudesidian-mcp/README.md

 - Check that the paths to connector.js are correct for each vault
 - Ensure IPC paths don't conflict
 - If experiencing issues, check the plugin logs for each vault

+## Automatic Embedding Strategies

+Claudesidian MCP offers multiple strategies for embedding your notes, giving you control over when and how your content is indexed for semantic search.
+These strategies can be configured in the plugin settings under the "Memory" tab.

+### Available Embedding Strategies

+#### 1. Manual Only
+- **Description**: No automatic embedding; you control exactly when to index content
+- **Best for**: Users who want complete control over the indexing process
+- **How it works**: You need to manually trigger indexing through the "Reindex All Content" button in settings or via MCP tools

+#### 2. Live Embedding
+- **Description**: Embeds files immediately when they are created or modified
+- **Best for**: Real-time search capabilities, smaller vaults
+- **How it works**: File change events trigger immediate embedding of modified content
+- **Considerations**: May consume more API tokens, can cause brief UI pauses during embedding

+#### 3. Idle Embedding
+- **Description**: Waits for a period of inactivity before processing changes
+- **Best for**: Balancing real-time updates with performance
+- **How it works**:
+  - Files are queued when modified
+  - After a configurable idle period (default: 60 seconds), queued files are processed
+  - Changes are batched for efficiency
+- **Considerations**: Good balance between token usage and having up-to-date embeddings

+#### 4. Startup Embedding
+- **Description**: Indexes non-embedded files when Obsidian starts
+- **Best for**: New vaults or infrequently updated content
+- **How it works**:
+  - On plugin initialization, it compares existing files with already-embedded content
+  - Only processes files that have no existing embedding
+- **Considerations**: Might cause initial slowdown when Obsidian starts, but doesn't interfere during regular use

+### Changing Embedding Strategy

+1. Open Obsidian Settings
+2. Navigate to the "Claudesidian MCP" plugin settings
+3. Go to the "Memory" tab
+4. In the "Embedding" section, find "Embedding Strategy" dropdown
+5. Select your preferred strategy
+6. If you select "Idle", you can also configure the idle time threshold

+### Additional Settings

+- **Idle Time Threshold**: For the Idle strategy, controls how long to wait (5-300 seconds) after the last change before processing
+- **Batch Size**: Controls how many files are processed together in a batch
+- **Processing Delay**: Controls the delay between processing batches (to reduce UI freezing)
+- **Concurrent Requests**: Controls how many API requests can run in parallel

+### Best Practices

+1. For large vaults, use "Idle" or "Startup" strategy to avoid performance issues
+2. For small vaults or if you need real-time search, "Live" strategy works well
+3. If you're concerned about API token usage, use "Manual" or "Startup" strategy
+4. Configure exclusion patterns to skip folders you don't want to index (like images, attachments, etc.)

 ## Security